 GGNNs adopts GRUs \citep{cho2014learning}, unrolls the recurrence for a fixed number of timesteps, and removes the need to constrain parameters to ensure convergence as:

 where $\textbf{z}$ and $\textbf{r}$ are the update and reset gates; $\sigma$ is the sigmoid function; and $\odot$ is the element-wise multiplication.

 The residual connection \citep{he2016deep} is used to incorporate information learned in the lower layers to the higher layers, and more importantly, to allow gradients to directly pass through the layers to avoid vanishing gradient or exploding gradient problems.
-The residual connection is employed in many architectures in computer vision and NLP.
-Motivated by that, ReGVD presents a novel adaptation of residual connection among the GNN layers, with fixing the same hidden size for the different layers.
-In particular, ReGVD redefines Equation \ref{equa:gcn} as:
+Motivated by that, we follow \citep{bresson2017residual} to adapt residual connection among the GNN layers, with fixing the same hidden size for the different layers.
+In particular, ReGVD redefines GNNs as: